 If you fly one airline consistently, these cards can be a very good option.
 They are not for people who carry a balance, because interest rates tend to be quite high.
-Rates have risen steadily during the past few years.
+Don't count on those rates falling to reasonable levels anytime soon.

 Many budget travelers believe airline credit cards are a less than attractive option unless you live near an airport dominated by one airline or your company requires a particular carrier.
 Often it pays to also consider bank-based cards that can offer more reward options.